milkram/pandemicDeckGenerator/src/README.md

 // - play an event card (discards it)
 // - transfer card to another player

 ---
+// 1. creating a new game object:
+//   const game = new Game({ players: 4, logging: true });

-// starting a new game:
+// 2. starting a new game:
 //   game.newGame();
 //   game.startGame();